 Although these features aren’t going to improve the basic performance of a bathroom exhaust fan, they are likely to be more enjoyable and easy to use.
 You’ll typically find extra features on more premium models, but there are definitely some budget options as well.

-That being said, manufacturers of bathroom fans do recognize that people expect their ventilator systems to last for a long time and build their products to achieve that.
-In most cases, your bathroom exhaust fan will be made out of solid materials and built to hold up for a number of years.
+Manufacturers of bathroom fans recognize that people expect their ventilator systems to last for a long time and build their products to achieve that.
+In most cases, your bathroom exhaust fan is made out of solid materials and built to hold up for a number of years.

 We’d still recommend checking out customer reviews before you buy a fan to see what they have to say about its durability.
 Customers are usually more honest than the manufacturers when it comes to this kind of question.